 Needless to say, not too many users were enamored with the idea of having to open the electrical enclosure to plug in a keyboard just to change the settings of their HMI.

-Unfortunately, this feature was not turned on by default.
+Unfortunately, this feature is not turned on by default.

 To enable it, you must first exit the configuration menu, and open the system app in the control panel of the PanelView Plus's Windows CE operating system.